GSU 1000: Academic Improvement Coaching

 - Communicate regularly with students about resources and provide constructive feedback to help students succeed

 Academic Intervention Policy: A student with a total institutional GPA less than 2.0 will be placed on academic intervention until the total institutional GPA is 2.0 or higher.
 The student must complete an Academic Improvement Plan (AIP) under guidance of an assigned university official (a Success Coach).
-The AIP is developed by the student and the university official and may include, but is not limited to, participation in workshops, assessments, and progress meetings.
-If a student appeals academic suspension, failure to complete the AIP will weigh negatively toward the decision made by the Academic Standards Committee.
+The AIP is developed by the student and the university official and may include, but is not limited to, participation in class meetings, workshops, assessments, and 1:1 progress meetings.
+If a student appeals academic suspension, failure to complete the AIP may weigh negatively toward the decision made by the Academic Standards Committee.

 A student is not in good standing if their total institution GPA is less than a 2.0.
 For each semester where the total institution GPA is less than a 2.0, the student’s standing is as follows: